sanskritisinha02/appLifeCycle/README.md

 # appLifeCycle
-Exercise : App Anatomy and Life Cycle
+Exercise : App Anatomy and Life Cycle(Develop in Swift Data Collections)

 Examined the AppDelegate.swift and SceneDelegate.swift files that Xcode creates with every new project.
 This helped to learn the most common delegate methods that are called as the app transitions through its life cycle, such as when it moves from the foreground to the background.